 Have I convinced you to visit Les Saintes?
 Does Les Saintes sound like paradise to you?

-How to Visit Les Saintes
+How To Visit Les Saintes

 Getting to Les Saintes

 If you are traveling from Trois-Rivières, there are a couple of ferry operators that run a regular service and you can just book on arrival at the ferry port.
-CTM Deher is a main one and you can see their schedule here.
+CTM Deher is the main one and you can see their schedule here.

 It is best to book your ferry in advance if traveling from Pointe-à-Pitre as they are not as regular, you can do this through Val’ferry.
 There are also direct ferries from Pointe-à-Pitre to Terre de Bas.